Data-driven system identification using quadratic embeddings of nonlinear dynamics: Introduction

-Our method, which we call \emph{Quadratic Embedding of Nonlinear Dynamics} (QENDy), on the other hand, is closely related to the \emph{Sparse Identification of Nonlinear Dynamics} (SINDy) method \cite{BPK16}, which directly estimates the governing equations and can be regarded as a special case of a Koopman generator estimation as shown in \cite{KNPNCS20}.
+Our method, which we call \emph{Quadratic Embedding of Nonlinear Dynamics} (QENDy), on the other hand, is closely related to the \emph{Sparse Identification of Nonlinear Dynamics} (SINDy) method~\cite{BPK16}, which directly estimates the governing equations and can be regarded as a special case of a Koopman generator estimation as shown in \cite{KNPNCS20}.
 This allows us to not only identify the quadratic embedding, but also to extract the governing equations, which can then be written in terms of the functions contained in the dictionary.
 Furthermore, we show that an optimal solution of the resulting optimization problem can be obtained by solving systems of linear equations.
 In this sense, our method is closely related to the operator inference framework for learning reduced-order models from data by postulating a polynomial dynamical system in the reduced space \cite{PW16}.
 An open question---regarding not only QENDy and SINDy, but also methods for approximating the Koopman operator such as \emph{Extended Dynamic Mode Decomposition} (EDMD) and its extensions~\cite{NoNu13, WKR15, KKS16}---is the choice of suitable basis functions.
 Given a sufficiently large dictionary, SINDy uses sparse approximation techniques to identify parsimonious models.
 That is, the goal is to represent the vector field by a linear combination of only a few basis functions.
 QENDy, on the other hand, uses a dictionary to define a typically nonlinear mapping from the original state space to a higher-dimensional embedding space and then learns a quadratic model in this embedded space.
 Relationships between these different modeling approaches will be discussed in more detail below.
-The main contributions of this work are as follows: \begin{enumerate}[leftmargin=3.5ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item We first derive a method called QENDy for learning quadratic embeddings of nonlinear ordinary differential equations, given a set of training data points and a dictionary containing basis functions. \item We analyze the convergence of QENDy and SINDy in the infinite data limit and show that both methods can be interpreted in terms of best approximations. \item We present numerical results for benchmark problems and compare the efficacy and accuracy of QENDy, SINDy, and an autoencoder-based method for learning quadratic embeddings. \end{enumerate}
+The main contributions of this work are as follows: \begin{enumerate}[leftmargin=3.5ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item We first derive a method called QENDy for learning quadratic embeddings of nonlinear ordinary differential equations, given a set of training data points and a dictionary containing basis functions. \item We analyze the convergence of QENDy and SINDy in the infinite data limit and show that both methods can be interpreted in terms of best approximations. \item We present numerical results for benchmark problems and compare the efficacy and accuracy of QENDy, SINDy, and an autoencoder-based method for learning quadratic embeddings. \end{enumerate} We will start with an introduction to the quadratic embedding framework and several guiding examples in Section~\ref{sec:Quadratic reformulation} and then derive an optimization problem that allows us to identify the optimal quadratic embedding for a given feature space in Section~\ref{sec:QENDy}.
+Numerical results will be presented in Section~\ref{sec:Numerical results} and concluding remarks and open problems in Section~\ref{sec:Conclusion}.